About the course

 To be eligible for our School Direct programme, the following qualifications, experience and attributes are required:

-- A UK undergraduate honours degree or a recognised equivalent qualification at 2.2 or above.
+- A UK undergraduate honours degree or a recognised equivalent qualification.

 - GCSE Grade Cs or above in Science, English and Mathematics (or equivalent).